main

 This means that if you cheat on a test or an assignment, I must file a report which will initiate academic penalties.

-All projects, assignments, homeworks, etc., will be submitted via that submission site.
-Do not print out nor e-mail me the assignments - they will promptly be trashed.
+All projects, assignments, homeworks, etc., will be submitted via email.
+Do not print out the assignments.
+Late homeworks (by more than 1 week) will not be accepted.

 Grading:

-Tentative grade breakup: ~25% for Midterm, ~35% for Projects, ~40% Final - These may change slightly depending on how well the class does in any of the above.
+Tentative grade breakup: ~25% for Midterm, ~35% for Projects and Quizes, ~40% Final - These may change slightly depending on how well the class does in any of the above.

 © 2006, Particle